sunnychourasiya/Telecom-Churn-Analysis/README.md

 | Technologies Used | [Go to Section](#technologies-used) |
 | Skills Demonstrated | [Go to Section](#skills-demonstrated) |
 | Conclusion | [Go to Section](#conclusion) |

 ---

-## Executive Overview

-Telecom operators compete in a saturated, price-sensitive market where even small increases in churn directly impact profitability, market share, and customer lifetime value.
-This project analyzes customer-level data to identify key churn patterns and translate them into actionable insights for Marketing, Customer Experience (CX), Product, and Strategy teams.

-It provides clarity on:

-- **High-risk customer segments**
-- **Behavioral and usage patterns linked to churn**
-- **Service, billing, and experience gaps**
-- **Key levers that improve retention and reduce churn**

----